Xaes/nicasource-demo/README.md

 - The `Auth` class manages users and credentials for authentication.
 The `User` interface represents a user that can be authenticated, and the `Credential` entity represents a user's credential that can be verified.
 The `SessionToken` value object contains an access token and a refresh token for authorization.

 The UML diagram reflects a well-structured domain model that separates concerns and reflects the business logic of the video sharing application.

+## Improvements

+There are a lot of things that can be improved, but because of the short span of time I was tasked with they could not be done.
+Some of those things are:

+- Transactional Control (I was planning to take the Unit of Work approach).
+- Various fixes to UI (and add responsive design).
+- Add missing functions to front-end that already exists on the back-end: likes, follows.
+- Add more unit tests (I did a few just to test my Domain Services), integration tests.
+- Clean and Tidy up the code.
+- Bug fixing.